 Apple, an interesting outlier in this group of real estate developers and government entities, comes in at number five.
 The company has established a sizable presence in Austin over the years, leasing and purchasing properties to accommodate its growing Austin workforce.
 The company is also currently under development on its $1 billion, 3-million-square-foot campus in Northwest Austin, which will likely move Apple up in these rankings once construction is complete.

 Breakdown by Ownership Type

 Another interesting way to look at the office-owner landscape in Austin is to break it down by the types of entities that own these buildings.
-Whereas the Austin of old was largely owned by individuals, small-time investors and family trusts, the Austin of today has become a playing field for some of the largest ownership groups in the country.
+Whereas the Austin of old was largely owned by individuals, small-time commercial real estate investors, and family trusts, the Austin of today has become a playing field for some of the largest ownership groups in the country.

-As you can see below, investment managers, REITs, pension funds, insurance companies and REOCs own the largest portion of space.
-This category includes companies like Cousins Properties, Brandywine Realty Trust, CalSTRS and Starwood Capital Group.
+As you can see below, commercial real estate investment managers, REITs, pension funds, insurance companies, and REOCs own the largest portion of space.
+This category includes companies like Cousins Properties, Brandywine Realty Trust, CalSTRS, and Starwood Capital Group.

 Not far behind are the developer/owner groups, who control roughly 27% of the market.
 This group includes national companies like Trammell Crow and CIM Group, along with regional companies like HPI Real Estate Services and Endeavor Real Estate.

 Corporate users also make up a notable portion of office ownership in Austin.
 This includes companies like Apple, Oracle, and Dell, which have all established a sizable presence in Austin from both an employment and a real estate perspective.

 With well over half of the office market owned by institutional groups or corporate users, it’s clear that the Austin market has transformed from a landscape of local owners and developers to a hotspot for the world’s top real estate groups.